 Feel awful, run down, its difficult to undertake precise tasks like typing.
 Do not feel fully in control of events.
 Fall over in the evening.

 Mon 23 June

 Still do not feel fully in control of events.
 Double vision is worse, harder to walk and keep balance.

 Give a talk at the Preceptor trial, I discuss the problems with Professor Giovannoni, my consultant, he thinks I might need a suprapubic catheter, idea makes me want to slit my throat.
 Phone doctor’s surgery for results of sample taken for analysis, I was told to make an appointment, I will see Dr Hallan at 9.30 the next day.

 Dr Hallan says I have still got a UTI, given prescription for Cefalexin 250 mg tablets, 1 4X a day.
 It is a strong antibiotic typically prescribed when more mild antibiotics are no longer effective.

 Saturday 28th June

-Cytoscopy investigation at Hemel Hempstead at 8.45, Here is the report.
+Cytoscopy investigation at Hemel Hempstead at 8.45.
 The indwelling catheter is removed, advised to continue with ISC, prostate checked and OK.
-Cystoscopy findings are OK, suddenly feel much better, its really good to have the indwelling catheter removed.
+Cystoscopy findings are OK, suddenly feel relieved, its really good to have the indwelling catheter removed.
 At home I have an accident, don’t get to the loo in time to have a pee, I use a catheter for first time since 11th June.
 I was quite apprehensive but it went OK and I feel very relieved.

 Sunday 29 June